Putin And Ukraines Zelensky Set For Paris One-on-one: Kremlin - UrduPoint

 A Ukrainian diplomatic source, when asked about the possibility of the one-on-one, told AFP: "We still don't know."
 Speaking to reporters in the Lithuanian capital Vilnius, Zelensky said he was ready for meetings with every state leader present at the Paris summit, if necessary.

+"Our support for Ukraine's sovereignty is unwavering, and we are committed to working with our Allies and partners to keep pressure on Russia to live up to its commitments," Secretary of State Mike Pompeo said in a statement.

+State Department spokeswoman Morgan Ortagus praised the "prudent but difficult steps towards peace and reform" taken by Zelensky.

-The first meeting between Putin, 67, and Zelensky, 41, has been highly anticipated for months, after the Ukrainian former comedian came to power in May on the back of pledges to bring peace while regaining control of the breakaway regions.
+The 41-year-old former comedian came to power in May on the back of pledges to bring peace while regaining control of the breakaway regions.

 The encounter would attempt to end a conflict which saw pro-Moscow separatists declare unrecognised breakaway republics in the Ukrainian eastern regions of Donetsk and Lugansk and has left more than 13,000 dead since 2014.